 Sam Penecale and Whitemarsh Valley Country Club hosted the IVB Golf Classic in the first week of June.
 That year it was two weeks before the U.S. Open.
 The purse was boosted to \$200,000 for the bicentennial, an increase of \$50,000.
 Five players were tied for the lead entering the final round but Tom Kite who was three strokes back in 11th place passed all but one of them with a five under par 66.
 Kite and Terry Diehl ended up tied for first with 277s.
 There was a sudden death playoff that started on the 15th hole and continued through the 18th hole and back to the 15th hole.
 Kite and Diehl halved the first hole in bogey 5s and then they each made three pars.
 When they came back to number fifteen Kite made a par and earned his first of many PGA Tour victories.
 Kite's four tournament rounds were 71, 70, 70 and 66.
 First prize was \$40,000.
 Jerry Pate finished bogey-bogey for 278 and ended up in third place one stroke out of the playoff.
 Jerry McGee, Raymond Floyd and Larry Nelson who double bogied the last hole tied for fourth with 279s.
 Thirteen pros from the Philadelphia Section were in the starting field on Thursday but Ed Dougherty and Art Wall were the only ones that made the cut.
 Dougherty and Wall tied for 35th at 287 and they each won \$986.
-Ted McKenzie, Jeff Steinberg, who had spent three years on the PGA Tour and was now the head professional at the Berkleigh Country Club, Bert Yancey, Dick Hendrickson, Danny O'Neill, Tim DeBaufre, Mike Nilon, now the assistant at The Springhaven Club, Jack Connelly, now the head professional at the Huntingdon Valley Country Club, Bruce MacDonald, Henry McQuiston and Bob Gleeson, who was now teaching at the Burholme Driving Range, missed the cut.
+Ted McKenzie, Jeff Steinberg, Bert Yancey, Dick Hendrickson, Danny O'Neill, Tim DeBaufre, Mike Nilon, Jack Connelly, Bruce MacDonald, Henry McQuiston and Bob Gleeson, who was now teaching at the Burholme Driving Range, missed the cut.
 The IVB officials had seriously considered moving the tournament to another site because of persistent flooding problems but the players talked them out of it.
 The pros said that Whitemarsh Valley was a great golf course and they didn't want the tournament moved.